kiwix/kiwix-js/CONTRIBUTING.md

 * Create a personal fork  of Kiwix JS and clone it locally (for more details, see [Kiwix guidelines](https://github.com/kiwix/overview/blob/main/CONTRIBUTING.md));
 * In a Terminal (Bash, PowerShell) run `npm install` in the project's root directory to install development and bundling dependencies;
 * Test the development server by running `npm run serve`.
 This will open the (unbundled) source code in your browser. **While viewing this, we strongly recommend**
-  **that you go to configuration and turn on the option to Bypass AppCache under "Expert Settings", as this will ensure you are always looking at the latest version**
+  **that you go to configuration and turn on Developer Mode (previously called "Bypass AppCache") under "Expert Settings", as this will ensure you are always looking at the latest version**
   (otherwise the app caches its own code, and you won't see your changes easily).
 You can exit this server by typing `q` in the Terminal that launched it;
 * Test that bundling works by running `npm run preview`.
 This should build the app and launch a preview of the production code in a server.
-Again, we strongly recommend, while here, that you **turn on the Bypass AppCache option**.
+Again, we strongly recommend, while here, that you **turn on Developer Mode**.
 To exit this server, press `Ctrl-C` in the Terminal that launched it;
 * You can build the bundled version without previewing it with `npm run build`.
 It will be built to the `/dist` directory.

 You can use any Integrated Development Environment (IDE) that you wish.
 If you don't have a preference, we can recommend